aaronrancsik/altic/README.md

 ## Contrib
 This is a personal hobby project.
 I'm still pretty new to Linux and shell-script.
-Feel free to correct anythink.
+Feel free to correct anything.